rehresman/supersonicACCELERATOR/readme.md

 There are two options:

-either click the "< > Code" button in the upper right of this page and download the .zip file,
+Either click the "< > Code" button in the upper right of this page and download the .zip file,

 or